 E Split Corp. (the "Fund") is a mutual fund corporation established under the laws of the Province of Ontario on May 17, 2018.
 Middlefield Limited, a company incorporated in Alberta, is the manager of the Fund (the "Manager").
 Middlefield Capital Corporation ("MCC" or the "Advisor"), a company under common control with the Manager, is the advisor to the Fund.
 The Fund was listed on the Toronto Stock Exchange and effectively commenced operations on June 29, 2018, when it first issued shares through an initial public offering.
-The address of the Fund's registered office is 1 First Canadian Place, 100 King St. West, 58th Floor, Toronto, Ontario.
-These financial statements, expressed in Canadian Dollars, were authorized for issuance by the board of directors of the Fund on March 24, 2023.
+The address of the Fund's registered office The Well, 8 Spadina Ave., Suite 3100, Toronto, Ontario.
+These financial statements, expressed in Canadian Dollars, were authorized for issuance by the board of directors of the Fund on March 22, 2024.